 It’s also a useful material for manufacturing environments where exposure to corrosive chemical solvents is common.
 Medical applications are also widespread, as 316 stainless steel castings are highly-unreactive, which helps minimize risk of contamination.

-As the professional stainles steel foundry in China, CFS can make all types of stainless steel castings, not only limited to 304 and 316, but can also make stainless steel investment castings with other grades, such as PH17-4, CG8M, 2205, ect.
-Any project on stainless steel casting, pls contact us!
+As the professional stainles steel foundry in China, CFS can make all types of stainless steel castings, not only limited to 304 and 316, but can also make stainless steel investment castings with other grades, such as 17-4 ph, CG8M, 2205, etc. Any project on stainless steel casting, pls contact us!